joostvanveelen/lighter/README.md

 ## 3. Configuration

 In order to start using Lighter, it needs to know where your environments are.
-You can download a predefined configuration file from the Downloads section, or create your own.
+You can copy and edit the sample configuration file .lighter.yaml.dist, or create your own.
 The two sections below describe each option.
 Pick one of these options to configure Lighter.

 ### 3.1.
 Predefined configuration

-This section describes how to use the predefined configuration file.
+This section describes how to use the sample configuration file.
 If you want to create your own configuration file, skip this section and read section 3.2 instead.

-* Download the predefined configuration file from https://bitbucket.org/dokkie/lighter/downloads/.lighter.yaml
-* Move the file to .lighter.phar in your home directory.
+* Copy the sample configuiration file ".lighter.yaml.dist" to ".lighter.yaml" in your home directory.
-* Edit the file and replace all instances of "/my-projects-folder/" with the actual path to your projects.
+* Edit the copied file and add your own projects.

 Enjoy Lighter!